scaryshari8/scaryshari8/README.md

 accessibility, and clear communication.
 I also use this space to share selected editorial samples and resources that align with my work.

+Based in California and open to remote editorial work across the U.S. and internationally.

 ## ✨ What I Do
 - Copy editing, content editing, proofreading (AP style, AMA style, Chicago Manual of Style)
 - Work with mobile apps, websites, digital newsletters, healthcare, magazines, social media campaigns